kiba/Writings/for_science/chp27_epilogue.md

 "Given how we benefited from their technology, how could I say no to Captain Seii?"
 Archer said.
 "At the very least, we could try to broker a peace treaty, or try to help during the reconstruction effort.
 And you guys get to go home?"

-"Archer...it is those dimensions that the Cylons currently inhabit as our home.
-The twelves colonies, though it is our origin, are not our home.
+"Archer...it is those dimensions that the Cylons currently inhabit that are our homes.
+The Twelves Colonies of Kobol, though it is our origin, are not our home.
 We do not have any fond memories of the Colonies.
 If we go back there, it would defeat the purpose of our mission to ensure the continuity of the Cylon species."

 "I, er, understand.
 I don't mean to imply that.."